deepmodeling/deepmd-kit/README.md

 ## Run MD with native code
-DeePMD provides a simple MD implementation that runs under either NVE or NVT ensemble.
+DeePMD-kit provides a simple MD implementation that runs under either NVE or NVT ensemble.
 One needs to provide the following input files
 ```bash
 $ ls
 conf.gro  graph.pb  water.json
 ```
-`conf.gro` is the file that provides the inital coordinates and/or velocities of all atoms in the system.
+`conf.gro` is the file that provides the initial coordinates and/or velocities of all atoms in the system.
 It is of Gromacs `gro` format.
 Details of this format can be find in [this website](http://manual.gromacs.org/current/online/gro.html).
 It should be notice that the length unit of the `gro` format is **nm** rather than A.

 `graph.pb` is the frozen model.